posterllava/PosterLLaVA/README.md

 </div>

 ## 🤝 Usage Acknowledgement
-Notice we only authorize using the proposed dataset for scientific research.
-One should NOT use it for commercial purposes without our authorization.
+Notice that we only authorize the use of the proposed dataset for scientific research.
+One should NOT use it for commercial purposes without our authorization (please refer to [CC-BY-NC](https://creativecommons.org/licenses/by-nc/4.0/) license.)

 ## 🗓️ Schedule
 **[2024.03.26]** Release [online demo](https://huggingface.co/spaces/posterllava/PosterLLaVA) and [pre-trained model](https://huggingface.co/posterllava/posterllava_v0) on hugging face🤗.